bejaeger/insideout-adventure/README.md

 ```
 Note that some warnings are currently expected when building the app.
 For iOS, it is recommended to run in `--release` mode, because otherwise the app cannot be used on the phone standalone.
-For convenience, different modes are configured in `.vscode/launch.json`
+For convenience, different modes are configured in `.vscode/launch.json`.

+## Troubleshooting
+### iOS
+- When building iOS, and error might appear saying `error: Unexpected duplicate tasks`.
+To solve it, delete the `GoogleService-Info.plist` file from the Compile Sources of the Build Phases of your target in xcode.
+See (here)[https://stackoverflow.com/questions/73653470/error-xcode-unexpected-duplicate-tasks-target-runner-has-copy-command-from].

 # Developer Wiki
 ## Framework / state management